Hylke1982/automatic-test-training/README.md

 @Test // Indicates that this is test public void testDefaultConstructor() {
-    final NonExistent romanNumeralConverter = new NonExistent(); // Construct of class instance assertNotNull(romanNumeralConverter); // assert that generated value is created assertEquals("", romanNumeralConverter.getPrefix()); // validates that the default prefix is empty string }
+    final NonExistent romanNumeralConverter = new NonExistent(); // Construct of class instance }
 ```